davidstevenrose/SECMinecraftServerDocs/Documentation and Rules/server_documentation.md

 Start the build tools script to create the server files.
 The server files (.jar) will be created in the file location you are at right now:

-`git config --global --unset core.autocrif`, then:
+`git config --global --unset core.autocrlf`, then:
 `java -jar BuildTools.jar`

 The server files start to build.
 Copy the server files to the Minecraft directory, such as `/etc/minecraftserver`.